Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/Readme.md

 ### [GIVE Tutorial 2.1: Easy local deployment of GIVE with GIVE-Docker](2.1-GIVE-Docker.md)

 This tutorial will show you how to deploy GIVE to your local machines with GIVE-Docker.
-It's easy to set up a complete GIVE in minutes without any affects to you host system.
+It's easy to set up a complete GIVE in minutes without any affects to your host system.

 ### [GIVE Tutorial 2.2: Custom installation of GIVE](2.2-custom-installation.md)